homepage-bg

 View Permits and general binding rules

-• You are limited to discharge a maximum of 2,000 litres of treated sewage per day into the ground or 5000 litres of treated sewage per day to flowing water.
+2. Understand Your Discharge Limits: You may discharge up to 2,000 litres of treated sewage per day into the ground or 5,000 litres per day into flowing water.
+Exceeding these limits requires a permit under the sewage treatment plant regulations.

 Enquire Now